sanskarpatil30/Flappuccino/README.md

 ☕🐤 Flappuccino – A Coffee-Powered Arcade Game

-Flappuccino is a fast-paced, caffeine-infused arcade game originally created for the PyGame Community New Year’s Jam using Python and Pygame.
+Flappuccino is a fast-paced, caffeine-infused arcade game originally created using Python and Pygame.
 Dodge obstacles, flap through never-ending challenges, and beat your high score— all while in a cozy coffee-themed world.